swcarpentry/DEPRECATED-boot-camps/python/2a-PythonVariables/Readme.md

 Out[38]: (<type 'int'>, <type 'int'>, <type 'int'>)
 ```

-So we got a vale of three for the sum, which also happens to be an integer.
+So we got a value of three for the sum, which also happens to be an integer.
 Any operation between two integers is another integer.
 Makes sense.

 So what about the case where a is an integer and b is a float?